wvbirder/docker-qloudable/DockerJS.md

 ```
 apt-get install vim
 ```
-- **NOTE: If may see output that says it's already the newest version**
+- **NOTE: If may see output that says it's already at the newest version**

 - If applicable, say **Y** at the "Do you want to continue?" prompt.